Alaska Winter Photos

 Types of Snow

 Snow can be further classified into six basic patterns called: Needles, columns, plates, columns capped with plates, dendrites, and stars.
 Dendrites are stars with attitude.
-Essentially, they are three dimensional star crystals with branches growing on more than a single plane.
+Essentially, they are three-dimensional star crystals with branches growing on more than a single plane.
 Branches (or arms) connect randomly to a central structure.
-These complex critters form under extremely cold conditions (-20 to -25 degrees C) when high levels of atmospheric moisture are pre sent.
+These complex shapes form under extremely cold conditions (-20 to -25 degrees C) when high levels of atmospheric moisture are present.
 Each type is the result of different atmospheric and temperature conditions within the cloud.